CRAWFORD PHD COVID-19 INFO

 FIELDWORK AND TRAVEL

-We have been in touch with all students listed as being on fieldwork or travel and working individually with them to determine how to manage their circumstances.
+We have been in touch with all students listed as having been on fieldwork or travel when the pandemic started and we are working individually with them to determine how to manage their circumstances.
 This is being done on a case-by-case basis.

 Please see the ANU's financial assistance page to see if you are eligible for help from ANU.